UEABIO/physalia-R-course-2023/book/_main.md

 library(gtExtras)
 ```

 Let's use this dataset to tally the penguins.
 These counts will provide us with a straightforward dataset to use for practicing table construction.
+You will need your cleaned penguins dataframe from Day One.

 ```r